warelab/sciapps/README.md

       d.
 Update permission: apps-pems-update -v -u maizecode -p READ_EXECUTE $APP_ID

-      e. cd to agavedancer and run 'grunt'
+      e. cd to sciapps/agavedancer/ and type `grunt`

-      f. cd public and type `live-server` to test the apps before pushing to github
+      f. cd to sciapps/agavedancer/public and type `live-server` to test the apps before pushing to github

-  9. Publish to SciApps.org
+  9. Publish to SciApps.org (better to your own branch instead of master)

       git add .